adrianomoruyi/vitus_bank/README.md

 - CSS

 ## Back-End
+- MongoDB
-- Oracle SQL
+- node.js (express.js)
-- Java
+- Docker

 The purpose of this project is to demonstrate the usage of a DBMS in a working full-stack application.